cde-sede/blog/src/templates/articles/perceptron.md

 #### Gradient descent

 Here we are analytically calculating the minimum of the function.
 But it is also possible to approximate it by trial and error.
-Gradient descent is the idea of minimizing the error by going towards the local minima using the derivative of the function.
+Gradient descent is the idea of minimizing the error by going towards the local minimum using the derivative of the function.

 I won't go over it in too much detail, as an exercise you could try to implement it yourself.
 Here is a working version: (click on the code block to reveal the code)